 You need to prioritize everything that you have to do each day, and that doesn’t come easy.
-Creating a to-do list with the most urgent items at the top gives them focus and dedication to complete should it be part and parcel of your everyday habits.
+Creating a to-do list with the most urgent items at the top gives them focus and dedication to complete should it be part and parcel of their everyday habits.

 And most businesses will have urgent matters arise, and you will need to decide if that urgent matter needs to go to the top of your to-do list, underneath your other critical items, or can be left until later in the day.

 When you prioritize successfully at the end of every day, you will have a huge sense of accomplishment and effectiveness because you have completed everything you needed to do.
 If in doubt, always work with eating the frog – which simply means doing the worst has first.

 Are you looking for some tips on the best way to boost your business?
 Read this post: It’s Time to Make Your Business Great and Here’s How.